 Interact with the locals and take a walk around the village.
 Watch out for tradition houses with either slate or wooden plank roofs.
 There is a Buddhist temple and a small tower in Chitkul as well.
 Pay a visit to Kali Mata Temple.
 After this return to Sangla and have dinner.
 Overnight in Sangla.

-Day 5: Sangla – Kalpa: Check out after breakfast and embark on a drive to Kalpa, some 39km from Reckong Peo, district headquarter of Kinnaur.
-Kalpa, located at 2670m above sea level and once a favorite of Lord Dalhousie, is known for its apple orchards.
+Day 5: Sangla – Kalpa: Check out after breakfast and embark on a drive to Kalpa, some 39 kilometers from Reckong Peo, district headquarter of Kinnaur.
+Kalpa, located at 2670 meters above sea level and once a favorite of Lord Dalhousie, is known for its apple orchards.
 Drive from Sangla to Kalpa is of more than five hours.
 Check into a hotel or resort on arrival.

 You can see a 79 feet high rock formation resembling Shivlinga that changes its colour during different times of the day.
 Have lunch at one of the restaurants and after some rest in the hotel go on a leisurely walk to see more of Kalpa.
 You can see some cherry trees in quaint and romantic locations.